Daniel Alexander (basketball): Lakeside Lightning (2018)

 Alexander returned to Australia for a third time in 2018, re-joining the Lakeside Lightning in the SBL.
 He scored 30 points or more seven times, including a 40-point game on June 9 against the Kalamunda Eastern Suns and a 43-point game on June 15 against the Cockburn Cougars.
 His league-leading 27.24 points per game in the regular season saw him earn the scoring title.
 The Lightning finished with a 15–11 record and lost in the quarter-finals.
 In 20 games, he averaged 26.9 points, 8.1 rebounds and 5.0 assists per game.
 He was subsequently named in the All-SBL First Team.

 BC Luleå (2018)

 On July 27, 2018, Alexander signed with BC Luleå of the Swedish Basketligan for the 2018–19 season.
 On November 5, 2018, he was ruled out for the rest of the season with a knee injury.
 He suffered a torn ACL and meniscus as well as cartilage damage.
 He averaged 12.4 points, 6.1 rebounds and 1.7 assists in nine league games.
 He also appeared in two FIBA Europe Cup games.

 Southland Sharks (2021)

 On January 15, 2021, Alexander signed with the Southland Sharks for the 2021 New Zealand NBL season.
 However, he was replaced on the roster on April 3, 2021, after advising the team he was unable to travel to New Zealand due to family circumstances.

-Perry Lakes Hawks (2023–present)
+Perry Lakes Hawks (2023)

 On January 27, 2023, Alexander signed with the Perry Lakes Hawks in Australia for the 2023 NBL1 West season.
+In 24 games, he averaged 18.96 points, 7.04 rebounds and 2.83 assists per game.